7AM7/7AM7.github.io/_posts/2021/2021-07-7-arasl-data-model.markdown

 ---
 layout: post
+published: false
-title: ArASL Data Preparation & Model Training
+title: 'ArASL : Data Preparation & Model Training'
-date: '2021-07-7 10:42'
-excerpt: >-
-Preparing the Dataset & Building ArASL Model.
-comments: true
-published: true
 ---

 Welcome back to my AI blog!
 In my last post, I gave a brief about Arabic Sign Language Recognition.
 Today, I’ll help you continue your journey with prepare your dataset and build your ArASL model.